mediamonks/frontend-coding-standards/creating-pull-requests.md

 ### General rules for merging a PR

-Generaly the person that created the PR should also merge it.
+Generally the person that created the PR should also merge it.
 This is because sometimes extra actions are required after the merge, like updating ticket statuses or notifying people.
 Please read when your PR is ready to be merged below.